Cinema Therapy for Mental Health, Substance Abuse and Addiction

-In the intensive outpatient program at Inner-Work Counseling I often use Cinema Therapy to depict the many aspects of the recovery process.
+In Zen Lab, I often use Cinema Therapy concepts to depict the many aspects of the recovery process.

-Cinema Therapy helps people in recovery from substance abuse, depression, anxiety and addiction invent new scripts, reframe problems, stimulate emotional release, helps prioritize values, offers hope, inspiration and encouragement.
+Cinema Therapy helps people in recovery from substance abuse, depression, anxiety, addiction, trauma, OCD, ADHD, anger management issues, and so on, invent new scripts, reframe problems, stimulate emotional release, helps prioritize values, offers hope, inspiration and encouragement.

 Film helps evoke emotional responses to scenes that bring issues to the conscious level.
 We can also learn by proxy, by observing the qualities of characters in the story and integrating them into our own repertoire of life skills.
 Film is also a powerful method of catharsis or emotional release.

 Regardless if you are in recovery from trauma, substance abuse and addiction, depression, anxiety or any other issue the power of film is waiting for you.